gaugefreedom/intelexta/README.md

 # Intelexta

-**Local‑first, auditable control plane for research‑grade AI work.
-Reproducible pipelines.
-Signed provenance.
-Policy‑governed cost and carbon.**
+**A local-first control plane for verifiable Human+AI workflows.**

+_Mottos: "Proof, not vibes." & "Exact where possible, accountable where not."_

+---

-Intelexta is a desktop application for researchers, writers, and developers who need to produce verifiable and reproducible results from AI workflows.
-It is not another chat interface; it is a high-integrity control plane built on three core principles:
+Intelexta is a desktop application for researchers, writers, students and developers who need to produce verifiable and reproducible results from AI workflows.
+It is not another chat interface; it is a high-integrity control plane built on the principles of **Signed Provenance**, **Reproducible Pipelines**, and **Local-First Governance**.

-1.  **Signed Provenance:** Every output is cryptographically linked to its exact inputs, models, and prompts via hash-chained checkpoints.
-2.  **Reproducible Pipelines:** Workflows are captured as deterministic execution graphs (DAGs) that can be replayed to verify results.
-3.  **Local-First Governance:** Your data and cryptographic keys live on your machine.
-You set per-project policies for cost, emissions, and data egress.

-## Core Features (MVP)

-  - **Signed Checkpoints:** Cryptographically sign and chain every step of a workflow, creating an immutable audit trail.
-  - **Deterministic Replay:** Re-execute any workflow from any checkpoint to validate its output.
-  - **Local-First Governance:** Enforce per-project budgets for cost ($), tokens, and carbon emissions (gCO₂e).
-  - **Full Export:** Package and export an entire project—including data, policies, and the full provenance chain—in an open format.
+## Mission Alignment

+-   **Human+AI Symbiosis:** The human is the strategic director; the AI is a powerful cognitive partner operating within a provable envelope of human-defined policy.
+-   **Integrity of Knowledge:** Creates a permanent, tamper-evident record of how information is generated, preserving the context and integrity of knowledge.
+-   **Accountable Efficiency:** Makes energy and carbon consumption a first-class, manageable metric in every workflow.

 ## Stack

 -   **Desktop:** Tauri (Rust) + React (Vite)
 -   **Database:** Local SQLite
 -   **Provenance:** Ed25519 Signatures + SHA-256 Hash Chains

-## Quick Start
+## Getting Started

+Clone the repository and follow these steps:

 ```bash
 # 1. Run the Frontend